 The Housing Element must identify adequate sites that are available for the development of housing types for all economic segments of the population.
 Part of this identification is evaluating the County's Zoning Code and its provision for a variety of housing types.
 Housing types include single-family dwellings, duplexes, guest dwellings, mobile homes, group residential homes, multiple unit dwellings, convalescent homes, accessory structures, supportive housing, and single-room occupancy units.
-Table 34 below summarizes the housing types permitted, conditionally permitted, and prohibited under the County's Zoning Code.
+Table 41 below summarizes the housing types permitted, conditionally permitted, and prohibited under the County's Zoning Code.

 The Zoning Ordinance permits residential development in the county's non-CB commercial districts as a conditional use.
 In the CB zone, multi-family uses are conditionally permitted and mixed-use is permitted by right.
 ADUs and JADUs are allowed in all of the residential and mixed use zones.
 Single family homes are allowed in the industrial zones as an accessory use if occupied by the owner, lessee, caretaker, or watchman of the business and agriculture worker housing is allow in the Open Space zone.
 Mobile home parks are permitted in the commercial, C-5 zone.
 The County has approved an ordinance to conditionally permit multiple dwellings and mixed uses in the remaining non-CB commercial zones.
+The county is also updating the CB Zone to allow for 100-percent residential (multi-family) without a conditional use permit and mixed-use with 50-percent residential development.